brian14708/wh-briefings/presidential-actions/2021-04/2021-04-30-a-proclamation-on-national-teacher-appreciation-day-and-national-teacher-appreciation-week-2021.md

 modified_time: 2021-04-30 16:43:22-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/30/a-proclamation-on-national-teacher-appreciation-day-and-national-teacher-appreciation-week-2021/
 published_time: 2021-04-30 16:43:21-04:00
-title: A Proclamation on National Teacher Appreciation Day and National Teacher Appreciation Week, 2021
+title: "A Proclamation on National Teacher Appreciation Day and National Teacher Appreciation\
+  \ Week,\_2021"
 ---

 As the proud husband of an educator who continues, as First Lady, to